 The single exception to the use of opaque sleeves is the method known as "Deck Backing."
 This practice refers to using transparent sleeves and obscuring the card backs with a second card or piece of paper.
 This is acceptable in place of opaque sleeves, provided that all deck backings are uniform and not distinguishable from one another.
-Decks may not be backed with cards currently legal for the salon format.
+Decks may not be backed with cards currently legal for the tournament format.

-The use of a play mat is also standard practice.
+The use of a play mat is also fairly standard practice.
 The artwork represented on the play mat must be non-offensive and not contain any reflective or intentionally distracting images.
 No cards may be placed beneath the play mat at any time during the match.

-If a player finds a particular sleeve, deck backer, and/or play mat used by a particular opponent distracting or offensive they may request they no longer be used.
-The TO is the final arbitrator of any such dispute.
-The TO will always attempt to adhere to the Golden Rule when deciding such disputes.
+If a player finds the particular sleeve, deck backer, and/or play mat used by a particular opponent distracting or offensive he/she may request they no longer be used.
+The TO is the final arbitrator of any such dispute; the TO will always attempt to adhere to the Golden Rule when deciding such disputes.

-Players are expected to always act appropriately.
-If any salon participant encounters a problem with or becomes uncomfortable due to the behavior of another participant, they should report it to the TO immediately; the TO will attempt to resolve the situation in a swift and dignified manner to the best of their ability.
+Players are expected to act appropriately at all times.
+If any event participant encounters a problem with or becomes uncomfortable due to the behavior of another participant, they should report it to the TO immediately; the TO will attempt to resolve the situation in a swift and dignified manner to the best of his/her ability.